Caitlin1306/nch-final-project/README.md

 ![Screenshot from Deepnote](missing_values.png)

-The below code searches the dataset for missing values, however shows how much information is missing from the DataFrame in total.
+The below code searches the dataset for missing values, however, shows how much information is missing from the DataFrame in total.

 ![Screenshot from Deepnote](total_missing_values.png)